arangodb/arangojs/docs/Drivers/JS/Reference/Database/README.md

       the initial failed request).

-    - any other number: the request is retried until a server can be reached the request has been tried a total of `maxRetries` number of times (including the initial failed request).
+    - any other number: the request is retried until a server can be reached the request has been retried a total of `maxRetries` number of times (not including the initial failed request).

     When working with a single server without leader/follower failover, the retries (if any) will be made to the same server.